basho/zdf2pdf/README.md

 ## zdfversion Utility

-### zdfversion Configuration

 zdfversion is the Python script for creating documentation snapshots.
+Once you have configured it for use with your Zendesk account, you can use it to archive documentation.

+### Configuration

 Before using zdfversion, you must configure some basics, such as the target Zendesk URL, your account name, and your API token.
 These values are stored in the file `~/.zdfversion.cfg`, and the expected format of the file is shown in this example: